Angular with NgRx

 What is NgRx?

-NgRx is a set of libraries that help you implement reactive state management in Angular applications.
-It follows the Redux pattern, where the state of your application is managed centrally, and changes to the state are handled predictably through actions and reducers.
-By using NgRx, you can avoid problems like messy data flows, unexpected state changes, and complicated debugging processes.
+NgRx is a set of libraries that helps implement reactive state management on Angular applications.
+NgRx follows the Redux pattern where the state is centrally managed, and updates made to the state happen predictably through actions and reducers.
+Issues such as messy data flows, unexpected state changes, and complex debugging processes are negated using NgRx.

-2. Actions: Actions are dispatched whenever you want to change the state.
-Each action describes what happened in the app, like adding a new item to a list or fetching data from an API.
+• Actions: The application’s state is changed when you want to change the action, and it dispatches it.
+Every action defines the action taken in the app, such as adding an item to a list or fetching data from an API.

-3. Reducers: Reducers define how the state changes in response to an action.
-They take the current state and the action, and return a new state based on the action type.
+• Reducers: These reducers define how the state should change given an action, like taking the current state, the action, and return a new state according to the type of the action.

-5. Effects: Effects handle side effects such as API calls or other async operations outside of the store.
-This ensures that your business logic remains separated from the state management.
+• Side Effects: Side effects are API calls or any other async operations outside the store.
+It will make sure that the business logic is still away from state management.

 1. Predictability